maliMirkec/personal-website/site/testimonials/will-obrien.md

     cta:
       href: /contact/
       title: Hire me
-excerpt: Silvestar is knowledgeable, easy to work with and will always go the extra mile to get a time sensitive project....
+excerpt: Silvestar is knowledgeable, easy to work with and will always go the extra mile...
 ---

 > _Silvestar is knowledgeable, easy to work with and will always go the extra mile to get a time sensitive project out the door.
 I would definitely look to hire him for any future web work._